-The Agency participate actively in the gas network code development process, by providing its reasoned opinion on the network codes submitted by ENTSOG, pursuant to Article 6(7) of Regulation (EC) No 715/2009, and, when it is satisfied that a network code is in line with the relevant framework guidelines, recommends its adoption to the Commission pursuant to Article 6(9) of Regulation (EC) No 715/2009.
-However, if a network code on which the Agency has issued a reasoned opinion indicating the need for amendments is re-submitted by ENTSOG, but it is deemed not in line with the relevant framework guidelines, the Agency issues a "qualified" recommendation for adoption of the network code, subject to modifications of its text.
+The Agency participates actively in the gas network code development process, by providing its reasoned opinion on the network codes submitted by ENTSOG, pursuant to Article 6(7) of Regulation (EC) No 715/2009, and, when it is satisfied that a network code is in line with the relevant FG, recommends its adoption to the Commission pursuant to Article 6(9) of Regulation (EC) No 715/2009.
+However, if ENTSOG resubmits a network code on which the Agency has issued a reasoned opinion indicating the need for amendments, but it is deemed not in line with the relevant FG, the Agency issues a 'qualified' recommendation for adoption of the network code, subject to modifications of its text.

 Beyond its formal role, the Agency follows closely the entire development process, including the discussions between ENTSOG and stakeholders.
 Before the network codes are formally and officially submitted to the Agency for its opinion, the Agency also provides early feedback on the drafts, which enables ENTSOG to become familiar with the Agency's main concerns and to modify the network code accordingly before its submission to the Agency.
-Occasionally, and in order to support efficient drafting of a network code, the Agency engages into formal communication with ENTSOG to outline the areas requiring particular attention and action.
-Once a network code is submitted by ENTSOG, the Agency may invite stakeholders to present their views on the network code either at the occasion of workshops organised by the Agency or on a bilateral basis.
+Occasionally, and in order to support efficient drafting of a network code, the Agency engages in formal communication with ENTSOG to outline the areas requiring particular attention and action.
+Once a network code is submitted by ENTSOG, the Agency may invite stakeholders to present their views on the network code either at workshops organised by the Agency or on a bilateral basis.

-Based on the Agency's Work Programme for 2013, the Agency adopted two reasoned opinions and two recommendations for the Network Codes on Gas Balancing and on Interoperability and Data Exchange Rules respectively.
+Based on the Agency's Work Programme for 2013, the Agency adopted two reasoned opinions and two recommendations for the Network Codes on Gas Balancing and on Interoperability and Data Exchange Rules, respectively.